RobHawk90/snake-js/README.md

 # snake-js
-A classic Snake game implemented in Javascript
+A classic Snake game implemented with Javascript
+Play it live on https://jsnake.herokuapp.com/